Then Is Now - A6000 Reality Engine

 Looking down at this A6000 I could feel that something like this was happening again.

 At Row64 we had been coding with real-time raytracing for a while at this point.
-To me real-time raytracing is the only thing I’ve seen in computer history that had this massive impact like that Reality Engine 2.
+To me, real-time raytracing is the only thing I've seen in computer history that had this massive impact on that Reality Engine 2.

 It's also interesting to think about how much the graphics hardware has changed but is still kind of the same:

-Here’s a link to an interesting deep dive on how graphics hardware has evolved over this 28 year span of time.
+Here's a link to an interesting deep dive into how graphics hardware has evolved over this 28-year span of time.